 Restricted Handicaps

-This has all the principles of a standard handicap but can be restricted to certain horses by age, gender etc.
+This has all the principles of a standard handicap but can be restricted to specific horses based on age, gender, etc.

 Maiden Races

-A maiden race is for horses who have not won a race previously.
+A maiden race is for horses that have not won a race previously.

 Horses that have never won a race under that specific code on the flat, hurdles or over the chase fences.